Recruitment Metrics

 This metric is also one of the trickiest to measure with data (and not just your instincts).

-Key Points to Measure:
+What Are The Key Points to Measure?

 1. Evaluate performance within the first year: Assess how new hires perform in their roles and whether they meet or exceed expectations.
 This evaluation can include meeting targets, demonstrating growth potential, and receiving positive feedback from colleagues and supervisors.